 Next to that is individual liberty – again universally applied.

-And I acknowledge that we all live in social and ecological contexts, and that we are all complex beyond our ability to accurately comprehend, thus by necessity we must all over-simply our understandings of reality.
+And I acknowledge that we all live in social and ecological contexts, and that we are all complex beyond our ability to accurately comprehend, thus by necessity we must all over-simplify our understandings of reality.
 That is a given – however knowledgeable and brilliant we may think ourselves to be.

 A knowledge of evolution, biochemistry and systems theory tells us that at every level form requires boundaries.
 Without boundaries, form cannot sustain itself.

 When you get to extremely complex systems (and we know of nothing more complex in this universe than the human brain, and the software running on it), then we need at least 15 levels (and often 20+ levels) of boundaries to maintain the levels of complexity present.